brpaz/my-linux-setup/README.md

 Setup a new machine from scratch is always a very time consuming task.
 Last time I did it, it took an entire weekend to install everything.

-And there is a high change of forget some less used command line tool.
-Also as the Developer I install many tools directly from GitHub and so checking if they are updated is a very manual process, like going to GitHub, check latest release, download the binary and move it to the correct place.
+And there is a high chance I forgot someting, that I not use everyday.
+Also as the Developer I install many tools directly from GitHub and so checking if for new versions is a very manual process, like going to GitHub, check latest release, download the binary and move it to the correct place.

 What if most of this setup, can be automated?
 That´s where [Ansible](https://ansible.readthedocs.io/en/latest/) and this reposiory comes in.